TL;DR — Why Most Grant Applications Get Rejected

 To win funding, you must demonstrate that you are the perfect partner to help the funder achieve their goals.

-- Go Beyond the Mission Statement: Don’t just read the funder’s ‘About Us’ page.
+- Go Beyond the Mission Statement: Do not just read the funder’s “About Us” page.
 Dive deep into their annual reports, press releases, and, most importantly, their list of previously funded projects.
 This is where you uncover their real priorities and the types of impact they value most.
 As highlighted in many analyses of common mistakes seen by funders, this lack of deep research is a frequent downfall.

 - Meticulously Dissect the Request for Proposal (RFP): Treat the RFP as your project plan.
 Print it out.
 Use a highlighter to mark every instruction, requirement, and deadline.
 This document tells you exactly what the funder wants to see and how they want to see it.